H-Ramalan/portfolio-desktop/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-Creating my "Portfolio Mobile-First" project
+Creating my "Portfolio Desktop" project

 To run this application localy, follow these steps.